dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 Under the hood, SignalR abstracts the transport technologies that create real-time connectivity, including WebSockets, Server-Side Events, and Long Polling, depending on the capabilities of the client.
 Developers focus on sending messages to all or specific subsets of connected clients.

-Figure 4-6 shows a set of HTTP Clients connecting to a Cloud App with Azure SignalR enabled:
+Figure 4-6 shows a set of HTTP Clients connecting to a Cloud App with Azure SignalR enabled.

 ![Azure SignalR](media/azure-signalr-service.png)